ofemirachael/Advise-generator/README.md

 # Advise-generator
-This generate random advise on click of the dice button
+This mini application generates random new peice of advise at the click of a dice button. using the Advise Slip JSON API and developed with React.